raphapassini/haskell-studies/README.md

 # haskell-studies

-Collection of exercices of the Haskell Programming
+Collection of exercices of the Haskell Programming book.